0 Helpful / 2 Not

 4 Helpful / 0 Not

 It has a few holes that play long for beginners (250-280ft) and lots of birdie attempts for those same players.

-There is restrooms and water fountains near the course, which is nice.
+There is restrooms and water fountains near the course, which is a nice bonus.

 Cons: Only 9 holes.

-Holes 2 and 3 (particularly 2) are so short that they feel like "par 2s".
+Holes 2 and 3 are so short and simple that they feel like "par 2s".

-The course is sometimes kept up, but most of the time there are rocks, branches, etc all in the middle of the fairway, particularly in the fall.
-If it was a public-owned course, I would simply organize a workday, but it isn't a public course.
-It's owned by our local power company and the employees do not clean the disc golf course with regularity.
+The course's condition is sometimes kept up, but most of the time there are rocks, branches, etc all in the middle of the fairway, particularly in the fall.
+Usually the solution would be for us (the locals) to organize a workday, but it isn't a public course.
+It's owned by our local power company, and the employees do not clean the disc golf course with any regularity.